-When it isn’t laying franchise foundations, this outing specifically deals with Tony Stark and his response to being known to the world as Iron Man, as well as his ongoing studies to discover a cure for his own slow blood poisoning – which is accelerated by usage of his own technology.
+When it isn’t laying franchise foundations, this outing specifically deals with Tony Stark and his response to being known to the world as Iron Man, as well as his ongoing research to find a cure for his own blood poisoning, which is accelerated by usage of his own technology.
 That, and the daddy issues that cause an angry Mickey Rourke to attempt to rain on his parade.

 That’s partly the problem with Iron Man 2.
 While it’s fun in chunks, as Samuel L. Jackson pops up again to remind us, it feels like it’s a pre-cursor to something that Marvel studios are far more interested in – The Avengers.
 In the meantime, we have to make do with what we have.
 That said, Downey Jr. doing his thing is more than enough to put us on.
 3.5/5